dmcgee2001/GameVault-Frontend/README.md

 - **View Games:** Browse a list of available games.
 - **Add Games to Collection:** Add games to your personal collection.
 - **Remove Games from Collection:** Remove games from your collection.
-- **Update Game Details:** Modify game details within your collection.
+- **Update Game Details:** Modify game details of games you have added to the library.

 ## Dependencies